Court Sends Jean-Claude Arnault To Prison For Rape; Key Figure In Nobel Scandal

 A Swedish court has found Jean-Claude Arnault — the man at the center of a sex-abuse scandal that forced this year's Nobel Prize in literature to be postponed — guilty of rape, sentencing him to two years in prison.

 At least 18 women have come forward with assault claims against Arnault, 72, a photographer who is entrenched in the highest levels of Sweden's arts scene.
 He was found guilty of raping a woman on Oct.
-5-6, 2011, but he was acquitted of the same crime for an incident that took place two months later.
+5-6, 2011, but he was acquitted of the same charge for an incident that took place two months later.

 After allegations against Arnault became public in November, it emerged that he had also apparently assaulted Sweden's heir apparent, Crown Princess Victoria, by touching her bottom in 2006.